brmson/yodaqa/doc/HIGHLEVEL.md

 during the analysis.
 The rating score is computed by a machine learned classifier.

-## Answer Merger
+## Answer Merge-and-Score

-Tihs phase is a CAS multiplier that consumes all **CandidateAnswerCAS**, ranks them and outputs a single **AnswerHitlistCAS** CAS containing the ranked list of answers (with confidence scores), possibly also adding some combined answers.
+This phase begins with a CAS multiplier that consumes all the analyzed **CandidateAnswerCAS** instances and pours everything down to a single **AnswerHitlistCAS** CAS.
+Within this CAS, identical or similar answers are merged or combined and then the answers are scored (by estimated probability of being correct) and ranked (by their score).

+In the future, the above might be iterated and possibly the iterations interleaved with extra steps like evidence gathering.

 ## Answer Writer